jimmythongtran/printf-final/README.md

 # This project creates the printf function.
-**The main files of the project are[^1]:**
+**The main files of the project are:**
-0. holberton.h
+0. holberton.h<br>
-1. _printf.c
+1. _printf.c<br>
   * print_funcs.c
   * print_number.c
   * _putchar.c
 2. main.c

-  [^1]: I chose to organize to present the file structure this way
+  I chose to organize to present the file structure this way
   because: I consider the the header file as the zero - the proverbial chicken that gives birth to all the eggs (function prototypes).
-Then printf.c is the motherboard which needs the other according functions. main.c is the test file.
+Then _printf.c is the motherboard which needs the other according print_funcs and print_number functions. main.c is the test file.